-Internal communications distributed to staff are excellent channels for communicating that your organization is conducting employee experience measurement, conveying the key message points, and sharing the results of the measurement as available.
+Utilize internal communication channels to inform staff that your organization is conducting employee experience measurement, conveying the key message points, and sharing the results of the measurement as available.
 Internal memos or email inform staff about the program and remind them the importance of providing their feedback.